-If you want to keep track of pieces, some teachers have suggested color coding each puzzle by flipping it over and making a dot in a certain color on the other side.
-That way, if you find a piece on the ground, you know “Ok this comes from one of the puzzles with a BLUE dot on the back.”
-I haven’t done this, but it’s something I may try in the future.
+If you want to keep track of pieces, some teachers love to color code each puzzle by flipping it over and making a dot in a certain color on the other side.
+That way, if you find a piece on the ground, you know “Ok this comes from one of the puzzles with BLUE dots on the back.”

 1) Introducing a Unit